By Sandy Baker

 Recognize, too, that your child may not know there is an addiction present or be able to stop.
 These drugs can create physical dependency and addiction, both of which make it impossible for an individual to simply stop using.

 If you believe that your teen or young adult is in need of treatment for a substance use disorder, The Ranch at Dove Tree can help.
-We offer a wide range of options for addressing opioid addiction, including a collegiate residential program designed specifically for men and women ages 18 to 25.
+We offer a wide range of options for addressing opioid addiction.